Ajit Pawar: Political career

-He was elected to the Lok Sabha for the first time in 1991 from the Baramati Parliamentary constituency.
+Pawar was elected to the Lok Sabha for the first time in 1991 from the Baramati Parliamentary constituency.
 He later vacated the seat for his uncle, who then became the Defence Minister in Prime Minister P. V. Narasimha Rao's government.
+Pawar was known for his blunt and pragmatic leadership style, nicknamed "Ajit Dada".

 Later, he was elected to the Maharashtra Legislative Assembly seven times from the Baramati Assembly constituency.
 He first won in a 1991 by-election and subsequently retained it for five consecutive terms in 1995, 1999, 2004, 2009, and 2014.
 He served as the Minister of State for Agriculture and Power in CM Sudhakarrao Naik's government from 1991 to 1992.

 He became the Minister of State for Soil Conservation, Power and Planning in 1992 when Sharad Pawar became the Chief Minister.
 In 1999, as part of the INC-NCP coalition government, he became a Cabinet Minister responsible for the Irrigation Department.
 He was additionally given the Rural Development Department in 2003 as part of Sushilkumar Shinde's cabinet.
 After the INC-NCP coalition won in the 2004 Assembly elections, he retained the Water Resources Ministry in Deshmukh's and later Ashok Chavan's cabinets.

+Ajit Pawar had extensive experience in elected office.
+In particular, as Deputy Chief Minister, he exerted strong influence over the administration of the state.
+As Finance Minister, he handled the state budget.
+He also accelerated the implementation of many major projects while working in the Irrigation and Water Resources Department.

 Leader of Nationalist Congress Party

 Rebellion against Sharad Pawar

 On 23 November 2019, he defected from NCP and joined a government led by the Bharatiya Janata Party and became the Deputy Chief Minister.
-He submitted a paper with the signatures of NCP's MLAs to the Governor to prove the government's majority.
+He submitted a paper with the signatures of NCP MLAs to the Governor to prove the government's majority.
 However, the government collapsed less than 80 hours later and he resigned alongside then-CM Devendra Fadnavis.
 He subsequently returned to the NCP, and on 1 December 2019, it was announced that he would take over as Deputy CM for the Maha Vikas Aghadi government after the start of the winter session of the state legislature on 16 December.

 In 2022, due to a split in the Shiv Sena, the Maha Vikas Aghadi government collapsed.
-After the rebel Shiv Sena faction and BJP formed a government with Eknath Shinde as CM, Pawar became the Leader of the Opposition in the Maharashtra Legislative Assembly.
+After the rebel Shiv Sena faction and the BJP formed a government with Eknath Shinde as CM, Pawar became the Leader of the Opposition in the Maharashtra Legislative Assembly.